 What Are Groups on the Periodic Table?

 Groups, also known as families, are the vertical columns of the periodic table.
 Each group contains elements that share similar chemical properties.
 This similarity arises because elements in the same group have the same number of valence electrons—those in the outermost energy level.
-For example, all elements in Group 1 (the alkali metals) have one valence electron, making them highly reactive and prone to losing that electron to form +1 ions.
+Here's one way to look at it: all elements in Group 1 (the alkali metals) have one valence electron, making them highly reactive and prone to losing that electron to form +1 ions.
 Similarly, Group 17 (the halogens) has seven valence electrons, leading them to gain one electron to achieve a stable configuration.

 The periodic table’s organization by groups allows scientists to predict how elements will interact.
 This predictive power is a cornerstone of chemistry, enabling the development of new materials, medicines, and technologies.